We're joining up health and care information across our boroughs

 When will the new joined up record be available?

 The joined-up record is being introduced gradually, and more care organisations will join over time.
-We plan for the first of our partners to have access to the new joined up record in April 2019.
+We plan for the first of our partners to have access to the new joined up record in Summer 2019.